paul-breen/cassava/README.md

 Empty rows:
 ```

+As noted earlier, if the file begins with an unnecessary BOM, a warning is emitted at the top of the QC report.
+However, when skipping a file header section, cassava silently ignores the presence of any BOM, otherwise it would fail to match the comment character on the first line of the file and so fail to process the file header section correctly.

 ### A note on encodings

 The default character set encoding used to read an input file is UTF-8.
 For input files that contain only numeric data, with the possible addition of datetime strings, this will normally suffice.
 However, if the data include text labels with characters outside of the ASCII range, then it's possible that the file was encoded using a different encoding.
 In such cases, the file can either be converted to UTF-8 (by using `iconv`, for example), or by specifying the file's encoding on the command line with the `--encoding` option.
 The input to this option is the encoding name (e.g., UTF-8, ISO-8859-15 etc.).

+If the encoding of a file is UTF-8 and it begins with a BOM, then a warning is emitted when printing a QC report.

 As an example, say a CSV file was exported from MS Excel, and the data contained some common Scandinavian characters.
 When exporting this, it's possible that Excel will use the Windows-1252 encoding for the data.
 This will cause `cassava` to fail to read the data in, as it's expecting UTF-8 encoded input.
 Running `cassava` without specifying the encoding will result in an exception similar to the following: